Website complaints visibility and accessibility

 - Link to the Queensland Ombudsman website: www.ombudsman.qld.gov.au

-We have designed a guide to help organisations develop an effective complaints management policy and procedures.
+We have designed a guide to help agencies develop effective complaints management policy and procedures.

-We would like to improve the way your organisation handles complaints.
-Book in for our complaints management training, have your complaints management system reviewed or seek our free advice about managing complaints and good decision-making.
+We can help improve the way your agency handles complaints.
+Book in for our complaints management training, seek our free advice about managing complaints and good decision-making, or request help to have your complaints management system reviewed.

 Learn more about complaints management.